OliWM/Playlist/README.md

-A small programme to maintain a playlist, with functionality of adding/removing and inserting songs.
+A small programme to maintain a playlist using a singly linked list.
+The programme has the functionality of adding/removing and inserting songs, and reading and writing to files.

 Example:
 We have